cyal1/host_scan/readme.md

   -fc string
         Filter by comma separated of status code (example '403,404') -fl string
-        Filter by comma separated of content-length code (example '133,14213') -fs string
+        Filter by comma separated of content-length (example '133,14213') -fs string
         Filter by string in response, support for regex (example '(?i)(nginx|table)') -i string